helauren42/MyCppLib/Printer/README.md

 ## Usage

   - requires c++17 or later
-  - import Printer.hpp and call Out::stdOut, Out::stdErr, Out::Fout, and Out::setFoutFile.
-You may add "using namespace Out" for simpler usage of the library.
+  - import Printer.hpp and call Printer::stdOut, Printer::stdErr, Printer::Fout, and Printer::setFout.
+You may add "using namespace Printer".

 ## Functions

-### setFoutFile
+### setFout

 Description: This function sets the output file where the Fout function will write.
 It allows specifying whether to truncate or append to the file.
 Parameters: